voxpupuli/onceover/README.md

 **runs_before_idempotency** *Default: 1*

 The number of runs to try before checking that it is idempotent.
 Required for some things that require restarts of the server or restarts of puppet.

+**tags** *Default: nil*

+One or many tags that tests in this group should be tagged with.
+This allows you to run only certain tests using the `--tags` command line parameter.

 ### factsets